isaac1104/create-react-express/README.md

-# Create React Express App
+# Create-React-Express Boilerplate

 ## About This Boilerplate

-This setup is for those who want to develop a fullstack React app with Node/Express backend.
-Very easy to setup and also comes with Google OAuth out of the box.
+Build your React app using Node and Express with this boilerplate.
+This boilerplate comes with most of the popular NPM packages, such as `redux`, `react-router-dom`, `axios` and many more out of the box!
+This boilerplate can effortlessly connect your app to `Mongodb` database and also takes care of authenticating users with `Google OAuth`. (signed-in users' information will be saved into your database)

-## Tech Stack
+## 💻 Tech Stack

 Here is the list of packages / techs used in the boilerplate.

+Full list of dependencies can be found inside `client/package.json` file.

 ```
 Frontend